fbpx

 Most of the housing in El Poblado is located in high-rise apartments.
 And some of the high-rises in El Poblado have spectacular views of the city.

-Population: 132,688
+Population: 132.688

-Number of New Apartment Projects: 36
+Number of projects: 36

 2. Laureles-Estadio